heshoots/maxprettyjohns/_posts/2015-05-31-pinkstick-summer-mod-poject.md

 title: Pinkstick fightstick modification
 category: Street Fighter

-excerpt: Going over some of the modifications i will be doing with my fightstick over the coming months
+excerpt: Going over some of the modifications i will be doing with my fightstick over the next few months.
 ---

 I currently play on a Madcatz Soul Calibur 5: Soul Edition fightstick.